 Julie Pacheco is a Broadway musician with over 20 years of teaching experience.
 She is currently in the orchestra for West Side Story on Broadway.
 Julie enjoys working with students of all abilities and specializes in teaching practice techniques that help her students progress quickly.
 Julie's lessons are dynamic, methodical and uniquely tailored to each student.

-Julie has maintained a private teaching studio for over 20 years and also currently teaches woodwinds at Fairleigh Dickinson University.
-She has taught hundreds of students and provides unique practice techniques that help students progress quickly and efficiently.
+Julie has been teaching privately for over 20 years and also teaches woodwinds at Fairleigh Dickinson University.
+She has taught hundreds of students and help helped many students win auditions for regional and state performing groups.

-Julie holds a Master’s degree in Performance from New Jersey City University where she studied in the Multiple Woodwinds program, and a Bachelor’s degree in Music Education from Ithaca College where she studied clarinet.
+Julie holds a Master’s degree in Performance from New Jersey City University and a Bachelor’s degree in Music Education from Ithaca College.

 I enjoy getting to work with many different kinds of students.
 Young children are fun to work with because they are often very excited to learn a new instrument.
 I love their enthusiasm, as well as seeing them develop many skills that will help them in all areas of their lives.

 For advancing students, I love getting to work on more nuanced musicality.
 It's rewarding to advance past learning the notes and rhythms and focus on more sophisticated musical expression.